 Today, more and more states are legalizing marijuana or making it readily available for medically approved uses.
-However, it's not the same variety that you used to buy from a friend in high school or college.
-In fact, the medical marijuana dispensed in many states is highly concentrated in THC and strong.
-This should not be a surprise since it's biochemically engineered.
-Also, today's variety in legal dispensaries includes edibles and liquid concentrates that are extremely potent and some last for up to eight hours.
-Also, since they are absorbed in the liver, their potency can increase significantly.
-Furthermore, liquid concentrates and edibles have been known to cause certain nausea and vomiting syndromes - cannabinoid hyperemesis syndrome.
-This can send users to a hospital emergency room and easily confused with upper gastrointestinal virus.
-Typically, this occurs when these marijuana concentrates are abused over time.
+However, the variety has changed significantly in recent years.
+Medical marijuana dispensed in many states is highly concentrated in THC and strong.
+This is because it is biochemically engineered.
+Additionally, today's variety in legal dispensaries includes edibles and liquid concentrates, which are extremely potent and can last up to eight hours.
+Moreover, since they are absorbed in the liver, their potency can increase significantly.
+Liquid concentrates and edibles have been known to cause certain nausea and vomiting syndromes, such as cannabinoid hyperemesis syndrome.
+This can send users to a hospital emergency room and can be easily confused with an upper gastrointestinal virus.
+Typically, this occurs when marijuana concentrates are abused over time.

 At Simple Path Recovery, we offer a range of progressive treatment phases.
 Typically, clients start out in our PHP program, then move forward into IOP and OP as they step-down with increased response to treatment.

 Partial Hospitalization Program (PHP) – This is our most intense addiction treatment program.
 Clients reside in off-site housing and are transported to our treatment facility daily.
 Clients are monitored at all times.

 Intensive Outpatient Treatment (IOP) – This stage of treatment is for clients who are ready for step-down care from partial hospitalization.
 The IOP program runs three times per week.
 Clients generally starting working or resume school.

 Outpatient Treatment (OP) – Clients live independently and make individual appointments with their therapist on an ongoing basis.
 Video telehealth is also available for outpatient care.